SoftwareHeritage/swh-graph/docs/api.rst

       Performs a graph traversal and returns the first found path from source to destination (final destination node included).

-      :param string src: starting node specified as a SWH PID
+      :param string src: starting node specified as a SWHID
-      :param string dst: destination node, either as a node PID or a node type.
+      :param string dst: destination node, either as a node SWHID or a node type.
 The traversal will stop at the first node encountered matching the desired destination.

       :query string edges: edges types the traversal can follow; default to ``"*"``